 Why do you need keyword clustering?

-- Collecting the right keywords for specific pages;
+- creating clusters of the keywords for specific directories and page sections;

 The most fundamental drawback of existing keyword clustering tools is that the resulting clusters may either contain keywords without a strong semantic similarity, or the analyzed

-Unlike many competitors’ solutions, Serpstat employs intelligent hierarchical clustering where clusters are combined in a supercluster.
-This being said, no preliminary data collecting like keyword search volumes required, you only need to upload a list of keywords and choose the region and clustering parameters.
-Serpstat clustering tool doesn’t set a cluster center (a keyword with the highest search volume which is compared with other keywords to detect the number of matching URLs in SERP) — Serpstat is looking for connections among all clustered keywords.
+Unlike many competitors’ solutions, Serpstat clustering tool doesn’t set a cluster center — a keyword with the highest search volume which is compared with other keywords to detect the number of matching URLs in SERP, and Serpstat is looking for connections among all clustered keywords.

 Let’s look in detail at the main settings of the tool.

-In fact, there are only two of them: Weak/Strong and Soft/Hard.
+In fact, there are only two of them: Strength and Cluster type.

-Hard requires all keywords in a cluster to have 3 or 7 common URLs in top 30 search results for a keyword (the requirement for the number of common keywords is defined on the previous step where you selected Weak or Strong clustering).
+- strong (hard) cluster type — requires all keywords in a cluster to have 3, 8 or 12 common URLs in top-30 search results for a keyword (the requirement for the number of common keywords is defined on the previous step where you selected weak/medium/strong clustering).
 The resulting clusters contain synonymous keywords with a high semantic similarity.
 At the same time, this clustering method produces lots of clusters as the keywords can be merged into a cluster only if they are closely related.